AD2000X/deep-learning/imdb_binary_classification_transformer_bilstm/README.md

-# IMDB Sentiment Binary Classification: Transformer and Bi-LSTM
+# IMDB Sentiment Binary Classification: Transformer and BiLSTM
 This project demonstrates techniques for building, training, and optimizing a neural network model to classify IMDB movie reviews as positive or negative.

 ## Table of Contents